-Although desks, lockers, cabinets and shelves are made available for the convenience of employees while at work, employees should remember that all desks, lockers, cabinets and shelves remain the sole property of SB LAFCO.
-Moreover SB LAFCO reserves the right to open and inspect desks, lockers, cabinets, and shelves, as well as any contents, effects, or articles in desks, cabinets, and shelves.
+Although desks, lockers, cabinets, and shelves are made available for the convenience of employees while at work, employees should remember that all desks, lockers, cabinets, and shelves remain the sole property of SB LAFCO.
+Employees shall have no expectation of privacy with regard to personal items stored in desks, lockers, cabinets, and shelves.
+Moreover, SB LAFCO reserves the right to open and inspect desks, lockers, cabinets, and shelves, as well as any contents, effects, or articles in desks, cabinets, and shelves.
 Such an inspection can occur at any time, with or without advance notice or consent.
 An inspection may be conducted before, during, or after working hours by a supervisor, manager, or security personnel designated by SB LAFCO.

-Prohibited materials, including weapons, explosives, alcohol and non-prescribed drugs or medications, may not be placed in a desk, locker, cabinet or shelf.
+Prohibited materials, including weapons, explosives, alcohol and nonprescribed drugs or medications, may not be placed in a desk, locker, cabinet or shelf.
 Employees may keep "lawful over-the-counter or legally prescribed drugs" in their desks, lockers or cabinets.
 Employees, who, if requested, fail to cooperate in any inspection, will be subject to disciplinary action, up to and including termination.
 SB LAFCO is not responsible for any articles that are placed or left in a desk, locker, cabinet, or shelf that are lost, damaged, stolen or destroyed.